 To that end, I wanted to find a low calorie breakfast substitute / meal replacement that would work for me.
 I wanted to find something with about 300 calories that would keep me going until lunchtime.

 Now, my absolute favorite meal replacement is the MET Rx Extreme Chocolate Shake.
 It is thick and very much like a chocolate shake.
 A terrific product, and one that I have been using it as a breakfast drink for many years.
-And I recommend it (best pricing is on Amazon).
+And when I get a craving for a cookie, cake, or chocolate at night, I will sip one of these.
+I recommend it (best pricing is on Amazon).

 But the mad scientist in me wanted badly to create his own protein shake.
 And so, I set about to build one from ingredients, focused on a 40 gram protein formula.
 Doing the research of the various protein powders (whey, casein, plant protein) I determined that the price per serving of 40 g is all over the place, depending upon which brand you choose.
 Marketing.
 Thus, my gut feeling is, just go with what is most economical for a 40 g per serving product (may be one scoop, may be two).
 For example, you will see in the above photo that I found a brand in close-out for half price ($35).
 Organic Greens can be found at Walmart.
 The Optifiber comes from Costco.
 The guar gum ( a superior thickener to xanthan gum which I had been using) is from Bob's Red Mill and I found it in closeout at H-E-B. Be sure to pick up some Hershey's Special Dark Cocoa to make the drink a little more palatable.

 The formula (using the scoops provided where applicable):

 1 or 2 scoops of chocolate flavor protein powder (to build an equivalent of 35-40 grams of protein) your choice of brands

 20 ounces of ice cold water, or add some ice cubes